daniel10015/GPU-Programming-Examples/README.md

 ### Finding the End of a Linked List:

   Here are a couple plots I took of the same run.
+I was going to take an average but I think the GPU started throttling.

-I tried iterating through in one pass but it became highly ineffient compared to one-pass, so this is all there is. `Custom` is the implementation on the CPU with tensors, and the number in `Triton <number>` represents the block_size.
+  `Custom` is the implementation on the CPU with tensors, and the number in `Triton <number>` represents the block_size.
   ![Finding the End of a Linked List results](images/benchmarks/fast_eof_ll/Finding%20the%20End%20of%20a%20Linked%20List%20Performance(1).png)
   ![Finding the End of a Linked List results](images/benchmarks/fast_eof_ll/Finding%20the%20End%20of%20a%20Linked%20List%20Performance(2).png)

   To simulate a more realistic linked list structure, for benchmarks I randomized the node order using `torch.randperm(n)`.
-This removes spatial locality and forces the CPU to load scattered memory addresses.
+This removes spatial locality and forces the scattered memory addresses.
 If the links were adjacent, the CPU throughput in GB/s would plateau, but here, randomness results in significantly worse performance.

 ### CPU Behavior
   Each node in the linked list is an `int32` (4 bytes).
 Most CPUs have 64-byte cache lines, which means 16 such elements can fit in one line.